Promoting Sustainable University Travel Choices

 Background

-The first stage of this research includes a literature review.
+The first stage of this research included a literature review.
 The literature review found:

 • Where possible a standalone Sustainable Travel Plan (STP) is preferable to a transport section within a wider Sustainability Plan.